pingsphere-io/pingsphere.io/README.md

 ### Alerts

-With each of these monitor types you're able to create alert rules, which trigger when a check of some kind has has failed and met a alert score threashold.
+With each of these monitor types you're able to create alert rules, which trigger when a check of some kind has failed and met a alert score threshold.

 **Alert Score:** a integer indicating the number of failed checks.

 **Alert Integration:** A medium in which you want to be notified when an alert has been triggered or resolved.

-**Alert:** a defined alert which has a alert score threshold, monitors & alert integrations
+**Alert:** a defined alert which has an alert score threshold, monitors & alert integrations

 ### Alert Integrations